 Choosing a dog bed is an important task.
-The best dog beds will last a lifetime and as it’s one of the most expensive items that you will purchase for your dog, it’s essential to get it right.
+The best dog beds will last a lifetime, and as it’s one of the most expensive items that you will purchase for your dog, it’s essential to get it right.
 But with the sheer number of dog beds available, it can seem overwhelming.
 So how do you choose the best dog bed for your dog?

 Actually, with a few insider tips picking a suitable bed need not be a difficult job.
 Taking time before you spend out to match your dog to the right bed will mean that you only have to invest once.

 What’s more, getting it right will mean that your dog has a comfortable and safe place to sleep.
-And as our dogs spend so much time snoozing it’s an investment that’s worth making.
+And as our dogs spend so much time snoozing, it’s an investment that’s worth making.

 If this is the first time you’ve purchased a bed for your dog, there are a couple of things worth considering before you even begin your search.

-- Where are you going to put the bed once you’ve bought it?
+Where are you going to put the bed once you’ve bought it?

-It may seem like a silly question but the location of the bed matters.
+It may seem like a silly question, but the location of the bed matters.
 Not only because the bed has to fit in the space available, but also a dog’s bed should be somewhere where they can go and not be disturbed.

-Location is more of an issue if you have a large dog as you need a bigger area, but all the same picking a spot where your dog can go and sleep in peace is essential.
+Location is more of an issue if you have a large dog as you need a bigger area, but all the same, picking a spot where your dog can go and sleep in peace is essential.

 What’s more, location is critical regarding what design to choose.
-Cold floors, draughts, and bright lights can all influence your choice of the best type of bed to buy.
+Cold floors, draughts, and bright lights can all influence your choice of the best type of dog bed to buy.

 Ideally, providing your dog with a choice of beds is good so that they can decide whether to go for a quiet snooze or spend time relaxing in the company of the family.

-- What needs does your dog have?
+What needs does your dog have?

 Our dogs change as they age, and so do their needs.
-A puppy may have very different needs from an elderly dog for example.
+A puppy may have very different needs from an elderly dog, for example.

-- How does your dog prefer to sleep?
+How does your dog prefer to sleep?

+If you’ve spent any time with your dog, you may already know by now how they prefer to sleep.
 While some dogs love to stretch out, others prefer to curl into a tight ball nose in their tails.
-Some dogs enjoy semi-enclosed spaces and others who like a pillow to rest their head on.
+Some dogs enjoy semi-enclosed spaces and others like a pillow on which to rest their head.

-Just like us, our dog’s shoulders and hips need support as they snooze and there should be enough space in or on the bed so that they can move unrestricted.
+Just like us, our dog’s shoulders and hips need support as they snooze, and there should be enough space in or on the bed so that they can move unrestricted.

-- What features are important to you?
+What bed features are important to you?

 Thinking about the features you want from your dog’s bed combined with what your dog needs from a bed will help you make an informed choice.

 Dog beds are not cheap.
-But they are a long term investment in comfort for your dog.
+But they are a long-term investment in comfort for your dog.
 Buying the best quality bed for your budget is a better investment than the purchase of a cut-price one.